 Please ensure you are using the current version of this document

-This guidance covers adults with nasal/sinus symptoms that have persisted for
+This guidance covers adults with nasal/sinus symptoms that have persisted for greater than 3 months.

 There is no place for plain x rays of the sinuses or CT scans in primary care.

 Many patients will respond to conservative treatment, thus avoiding not only a referral to secondary care, but, also, potentially an operation.

 First line treatment in primary care should consist of:

 Attention to smoking cessation and optimisation of asthma treatment if appropriate.